In Humans What Determines The Sex Of Offspring And Why

 • Developing new technologies for sex selection: While ethically controversial, research into new technologies for sex selection continues.

-These advances promise to deepen our understanding of the intricate processes that determine sex and to improve the lives of individuals with DSDs.
+These advances promise to deepen our understanding of the layered processes that determine sex and to improve the lives of individuals with DSDs.

 FAQ About Sex Determination